frederik7741/P6-Gr04-Project-Code-AntiFouling/Module 4 - Graphical User Interface/README.md

 #  Module 4 — Graphical User Interface

-ctive graphical user interface (GUI) that displays the fouling growth on the panels.
+interactive graphical user interface (GUI) that displays the fouling growth on the panels.
 For the most reliable and realistic fouling percentage to showcase this module, we have chosen to use the manually annotated ground truth dataset as our input.
 This will result in the optimal use case for this specific module, and it